 In order to receive preferential tax benefits, the plan must be administered within very specific IRS regulations.
 For example, mid-year changes in contributions are limited to those consistent with an IRS-defined qualifying life event, such as, marriage, birth of a child, or change in dependent care provider rates.
 Additionally, the IRS determines which expenses are eligible for pre-tax benefits.
-Flexible spending accounts and associated claims are administered by Nyhart, an Ascensus company.
+Flexible spending accounts and associated claims are administered by WEX.